Multi-View Spectrogram Transformer for Respiratory Sound Classification: Experimental Results

 \subsection{Ablation Study}

 An ablation study is carried out to evaluate the effectiveness of the proposed MVST.
 For the five compared single-view methods, the spectrograms are divided into patches of the specific size and fed into the ViT for classification.
 The results are summarized in Table~\ref{tab:abla_results}.
-It can be observed that: 1) Many other views like $32\times8$, $64\times4$ and $128\times2$ perform better than the $16\times16$ baseline method, which shows the limitation of the baseline method.
-2) The $128\times2$ patching scheme produces the highest AS of 63.91\% among single-view methods, which demonstrates the effectiveness of generating slim and long patches by reducing the time interval while increasing the bandwidth, as this design partially alleviates the problem of frequency misalignment in respiratory sounds.
+It can be observed that: 1) Many other views perform competitively compared with $16\times16$ baseline method, which motivates us to jointly learn from different views of different discrimative features.
+2) The $128\times2$ patching scheme produces the highest AS of 62.94\% among single-view methods, which demonstrates the effectiveness of splitting into slim and long patches by reducing the time interval while increasing the bandwidth, as this design partially alleviates the problem of frequency misalignment in respiratory sounds.
 3) The proposed MVST produces significantly better \textit{SP}, \textit{SE} and \textit{AS} than all single-view methods, which is attributed to the multi-view spectrograms in effectively capturing the audio characteristics, and the gated fusion scheme in combining the multi-view spectrogram features for robust respiratory classification.